Frequently asked questions

-El Pomar is a general purpose foundation that contributes more than $20 million annually through charitable distributions across Colorado.
-To learn more about eligibility and the grant application process, visit:
+El Pomar is a general purpose foundation that contributes more than $25 million annually through charitable distributions across Colorado.
+Visit our grant making page to learn more about eligibility and the grant application process.

 Private foundations are charitable organizations that do not qualify as public charities.
 As in the case of El Pomar Foundation, they usually are established with funds from a single source such as family or corporate money – instead of funding from the general public or donations.

 The competitive grant process remains the primary vehicle for organizations to receive funding.
-In addition to the competitive process, El Pomar oversees several funds, each with a specific focus and mission.
-To learn more, visit:
+In addition to the competitive process, El Pomar oversees several special funds, each with a specific focus and mission.

 There are no deadlines for the competitive process.
 We accept applications on a rolling basis throughout the year.

-We are pleased to offer Penrose House to all 501(c)(3) nonprofit organizations and government agencies free of charge.
-Penrose House welcomes use of the space for strategic meetings, seminars and trainings.
-To learn more about reserving a space, visit:
+We are pleased to offer Penrose House to all Colorado 501(c)(3) nonprofit organizations and government agencies free of charge.
+Penrose House welcomes use of the space for strategic meetings, seminars, and trainings.

-Answers to questions about press media, logo usage or other communications matters can be found at
+Answers to questions about press media, logo usage, or other communications matters can be found on our Press & Media page.

 To request an event or table sponsorship, send a cover letter and list of sponsorship opportunities to: